 Have you ever made sushi before?
-I have a confession, until we set up the video camera to film this little fun video below, neither had we.
-This is new, uncharted territory for us, as a family, and I have to say I am rather excited about the whole thing!
+I have a confession until we set up the video camera to film this little fun video below, neither had we.
+This was new, uncharted territory for us, as a family, and I have to say I was rather excited about the whole thing!

 Sushi isn’t just raw fish, like we usually associate when we hear the word.
 It is sweet rice and can be paired with any protein, vegetable or even fruit and it can be a fun, simple way to get the kids involved in making and eating healthy nutritious food.